 After several months we acquired a wealth of information, because not only the feed was weighed, we also made notes of the daytime and night-time temperatures, the wind, the difficulty of the race, the exercising, in short everything we could think off so that the following winter we could analyse everything precisely.

 We could not understand race programs that used race mixes with a high percentage of peas and fed the mix at the end of the week.
 On his own a racing pigeon first eats what he has used.
 After an easy race: fewer peas, after a hard race: more peas, more fat rich seeds and corn.
 After 3 or 4 days they no longer touch the peas and they begin to search for the good tasting seeds.

-Below, a good build-up: After a hard race and the racing pigeons all came in form together.
+Below, a good build-up: After a hard race and the dove all came in form together.

 Here is an example of a fast recovery period.
 The birds had a relatively easy race and were in top form to soon.
 The results were always: disappointing results the next race.